renatobo/bonogps/software/connecting/harrylaptimer/README.md

 # Connecting to Harry's LapTimer

-More info at [https://www.gps-laptimer.de/](https://www.gps-laptimer.de/), where you can also find a very good user and developer forum.
+More info at [https://www.gps-laptimer.de/](https://www.gps-laptimer.de/), where you can also find a very good [user and developer forum](http://forum.gps-laptimer.de/viewforum.php?f=2).
 It offers the largest set of customizable options to build your own external device and it is the only supported platform for iOS phones via Bluetooth Low Energy.

 ![Example](hlt_lagunaseca.png)

 Features:

-* NMEA parsing offered by HLT directly: RMC+GGA messages
+* NMEA parsing offered by HLT directly: `GxRMC`+`GxGGA`+`GxGBS` messages
-* Enable or Disable GSV/GSA as needed, with a lower update frequency selectable for 1, 2, or 5 sec (as [instructed by Harry](http://forum.gps-laptimer.de/viewtopic.php?t=4359))
+* Enable or Disable `GxGSV`+`GxGSA` as needed, with a lower update frequency selectable for 1, 2, or 5 sec (as [instructed by Harry](http://forum.gps-laptimer.de/viewtopic.php?t=4359))
 * tested with v24

 Connections